 While the rest of Southeast Asia suffers through monsoon rains from June to September, Da Nang and its surrounds appeal to the summer traveller as a singularly dry spot in the midst of seemingly torrential downpour.

 If you’re looking to avoid the rains, like us, Da Nang is the one place in Southeast Asia to go from April to September, aside from Bali of course.
-However, having been to Bali just the month before (read: extortionate flight prices during high season!), we decided to follow a friend’s advice to head to Da Nang, Hoi An, and their surrounds.
+However, having been to Bali just the month before (read: extortionate flight prices during high season!), we decided to follow a friend’s advice to head to Da Nang, the Unesco World Heritage Hoi An, and their surrounds.

 Editor’s Note: February to May has also been said to be the best time to visit Da Nang

 Turns out, we were well advised!
 Yes, it was hot as hell, but what’s new in Southeast Asia?!
 At least we could motorbike from place to place to our heart’s content without getting caught in the floods that happened to be tormenting Hanoi that July.
 Just make sure to take lots of water with you, and maybe pick up a fan that will surprise you with its powers to stop one from overheating.